felixburkhardt/StarbucksCapstone/README.md

 ## Project Motivation<a name="motivation"></a>

 This project is part of the Udacity Nanodegree Program "Become a Data Scientist".
 Basis of the Project is a Starbucks Dataset which simulates the purchasing behaviour of customers and how their decisions are influenced by promotions.
-The analysis aswers general questions such as:

-- General analysis of offer usage by gender
-- General analysis of offer usage by age
-- General analysis of offer usage by income
-- General analysis of offer usage by offer

-Finally, a machine learning model is built.
-This model helps to predict order completions based on the data provided.
+This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+Once every few days, Starbucks sends out an offer to users of the mobile app.
+An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
+Some users might not receive any offer during certain weeks.
+The basis of this project are three datasets: portifolio.json, profile.json and transcript.json.
+The portfolio dataset includes general offer-information such as which channel was used to communicate with potential customers (email, mobile, social), the difficulty which represents the amount of money a customer must spend in order to receive a discount, the duration of the offer, an unique offer id, the offer type and finally the reward itself.
+The profile data set provieds detailed customer data such as age, gender, income and the date, an account was created via the Starbucks app.
+The transcript data set lists purchases and detailed information about when and if an offer was completed or not.
+An offer can be regarded as successfull, once a customer both views an offer an reaches its difficulty within the odder's duration.
+In the following, I am going to build a model that predicts if a customer will respond to an offer or not based on the information provided in the data sets.
+I will approach this issue in several steps: First I want to get a general understanding of the data sets.
+The Data Understanding section (1) will be used to understand and get to know the provided data.
+Second, I will be clean and combine the data sets as basis for a machine learing model (2).
+In order to prepare and clean the data, categorical variables must be replaced by dummy variables, numercial features must be normalized, NaNs must be eliminated and the offer_id must be cleaned (transcipt data set) in order to identify a key value to merge the data frames.
+Once all data is cleaned, the data sets can be combined.
+As a consequence, each row of the new data set will provide information of the offer itself, the related customer and whether or not the offer was successful or not.
+Finally, I will build a model that predicts if a customer will respond to an offer or not.
+I will do so by computing the accuracy and the F1-Score of a naive model as a benchmark.
+The accuracy measures how well the model predicts an offer is successfull or not.
+The F1 score can be interpreted as a weighted average of the precision and recall, where a F1 score reaches its best value at 1 and worst score at 0.
+This model will be used as a benachmark for the other model I will cosntruct.

 Link to Medium-Post: https://felixburkhardt.medium.com/starbucks-promotional-offer-analysis-9596cced1510